whyhankee/wrkr/README.md

 ## TODO:

-* Move backend tests to its own package so we have a standard interface tests for the backend engines.
+* Stabilize API, tests, functionality

 * Move MongoDB backend to its own package
+  * includes a separate package for the backend tests

 * Make MemoryBackend
   * for testing (or in-app queues)